falco81/KuroDLCTools/README.md

 **Why GPL-3.0?** This toolkit uses libraries from [eArmada8/kuro_dlc_tool](https://github.com/eArmada8/kuro_dlc_tool) and [eArmada8/kuro_mdl_tool](https://github.com/eArmada8/kuro_mdl_tool), both GPL-3.0 licensed.

 ✅ **You CAN:** Use, modify, distribute freely
-⚠️ **You MUST:** Keep GPL-3.0 license, make source available, license modifications under GPL-3.0 ❌ **You CANNOT:** Incorporate into proprietary/closed-source software
+⚠️ **You MUST:** Keep the GPL-3.0 license, make source available, license modifications under GPL-3.0 ❌ **You CANNOT:** Incorporate this into proprietary / closed-source software

 See the [LICENSE](LICENSE) file for the complete text.